2023 Reading List

 by Paullina Simons

-My thoughts: The Bronze Horseman is an epic book filled with so many fascinating and quite heart-wrenching details about the Soviet Union during the Second World War.
+My thoughts: An epic book filled with so many fascinating and quite heart-wrenching details about the Soviet Union during the Second World War.
 It shines light on a part of the war I didn't know nearly enough about, down to the smallest yet most important details and moments.
 There's an intense love story woven in and, while I don't believe that we need a partner to save or complete us, it brings a sense of hope and purpose.

 Location: the Soviet Union